Being a teenager

 There are some really good resources available.

-• Young Minds have resources on its website which are aimed at young people.
+- The Young Minds drug and alcohol section has resources which are aimed at young people.